-Students are notified of the SAP policy on the Northland College website.
+Northland’s SAP policy is defined below.
 In addition, the SAP policy is sent to students’ NC email account and letters are mailed to the home address.
-Further, the SAP policy, and the SAP Appeal Form are available in the College’s Financial Aid Office and on our website.
+The SAP policy is also available in the College’s Financial Aid Office.
+To file an appeal, students must complete SAP Appeal Form.
 Student can access the SAP GPA calculator (student’s must use their MyNorthland login information).
 The Office of Financial Aid is responsible for evaluating satisfactory academic progress of students receiving financial assistance from all federal and state programs, and certain alternative loan programs.

 Institutional SAP Policy

 Financial aid standards of satisfactory progress for students are evaluated on the basis of grade point average (GPA), credit hour completion (PACE), and maximum time frame (MAX).
 These standards will be checked at the end of each semester, i.e., at the end of Fall, Spring, and Summer terms (if the student is enrolled for Summer).